brainiak/rt-cloud/Readme.md

 4. Install node module dependencies<br>
     - <code>cd web; npm install; cd ..</code>

-You will need to perform steps 1-3 every time you enter the Singularity image (step 4 installation will persist so you do not need to repeat it.)
+You will need to perform steps 1-3 every time you enter the Singularity image (step 4 installation will persist so you do not need to repeat it).

 Now you can follow the same steps as the local installation to run RT-Cloud via Singularity!
-Note that ``source /opt/.bashrc`` activates the pre-made "rtcloud" conda environment.
+Note that ``source /opt/.bashrc`` activates a pre-made "rtcloud" conda environment.

 ### Local Installation
 (Note: Windows not supported.)